-Investigators: Boyfriend stabs girlfriend to death
+UPDATE: Investigators: Boyfriend stabs girlfriend to death

 Deputies arrested her boyfriend, Christopher Clark, 28, of Monterey, at Jennings Creek Bridge shortly after he left Warden’s home.

 According to sheriff’s Lt.
-Scott Moore, Clark was charged with Warden’s stabbing death, though the exact charges weren’t immediately available.
+Scott Moore, Clark was charged with first-degree murder, two counts of child endangerment and endangered assault.
 He was booked in at about 11:30 a.m. at the Wilson County Jail and remained without bond.

 Warden’s friends and family set up a GoFundMe page with the goal to raise $20,000 for funeral expenses and her three children.
 The page may be found at gofundme.com/ariel-warden-burial-exp3-children.